Are you trying to figure out how selling a house in foreclosure works?

 It’s often the case with foreclosures that any and all money saved, such as that of the agent’s commission, is truly money back in your pocket.

 If you’re facing foreclosure you likely cannot afford the services of an agent.
 And on top of that, a realtor simply cannot sell your house fast enough to pay off the mortgage before the property is foreclosed on by the bank.

 For Sale By Owner

 Another option is to sell the property yourself, also known as “for sale by owner.”
 This option can save you money on commissions, but it can also be challenging, as you will have to handle all of the marketing and sales efforts yourself.
 So while you do save money compared to listing with an agent, you also still won’t be able to close the deal fast enough.

-Pennsylvania Cash Home Buyer
+Delaware Cash Home Buyer

 A third option is to sell the property to a cash buyer.

 Selling to a cash buyer can be a quick and convenient option, as cash buyers are typically able to close on the sale quickly and without contingencies.
 This option can be especially beneficial if you are facing a tight deadline, such as an upcoming foreclosure sale.